 [Heading inserted by No. 2 of 2003 s.
 100.]

 76B.
-Interpretation in Part IIIC
+Terms used in this Part

 (1) In this Part —

 “charitable organisation” means a charitable institution or public benevolent institution endorsed by the Commonwealth Commissioner of Taxation under the Commonwealth Income Tax Assessment Act 1997 as a deductible gift recipient or as exempt from income tax;